-Figure 5 compares the proving times for proving knowledge of a Poseidon hash using the arkworks [54] Rust library and proving knowledge of a lattice hash using our FRI-PCS implementations of VerITAS and opt-VerITAS.
-The FRI-PCS has both blinding and non-blinding implementations; we report timing results using both modes.
-Because Plonky2 has not been optimized for zero-knowledge, the blinding mode numbers are pessimistic.
-We assume that the hashes for the RGB vectors \mathbf{v}r , \mathbf{v}g , and \mathbf{v}b are generated in parallel.
-For a 30 MP photo, the time to generate a proof of knowledge for our Lattice + Poseidon hash construction in both VerITAS (10.25 min with non-blinding FRI-PCS and 20.29 min with blinding FRI-PCS) and opt-VerITAS (37.67 min with non-blinding FRI-PCS and 48.29 min with blinding FRI-PCS) is less than the time to generate a proof of knowledge for a Poseidon hash.
-In fact, when we tried to generate a proof of knowledge of a Poseidon hash for a picture of >1 MP, our machine ran out of memory and aborted the process (the 10 MP point at 34 min and 30 MP point at 103 min shown for Poseidon are projected points).
-With parallelism, the opt-VerITAS proving time could be cut down to 15 minutes with non-blinding FRI-PCS and to about 31 minutes with blinding FRI-PCS (which, again, would be a once-per-image cost).
-It takes less than a second to generate the Plonky2 proof that proves that applying Poseidon to the lattice hash results in the final public hash.
+Figure 5 compares the proving times for proving knowledge of a Poseidon hash and proving knowledge of our Lattice + Poseidon hash (relation \mathcal{R}{VH} from (6)) using VerITAS and opt-VerITAS.
+These results assume that the hashes for the RGB vectors \mathbf{v}r , \mathbf{v}q , and \mathbf{v}b are generated in parallel.
+Our results show that, for smaller image sizes (about ≤ 10 KP), it is faster to generate a proof of knowledge of a Poseidon hash than a proof of knowledge of our Lattice + Poseidon hash construction.
+However, for more realistically-sized images (> 10 KP), it takes much less time to generate a proof of knowledge for the Lattice + Poseidon hash construction in both VerITAS (24 min for 30 MP) and opt-VerITAS (60 min for 30 MP).
+In fact, when we tried to generate a proof of knowledge of a Poseidon hash for a picture of 1 MP, our machine ran out of memory and aborted the process (the 10 MP point at 34 min and 30 MP point at 103 min shown for Poseidon are projected points).
+With parallelism, the opt-VerITAS proving time could be cut down to 27.5 minutes (which, again, would be a once-per-image cost).
+Given that FRI is much faster than KZG, we estimate that VerITAS and opt-VerITAS would be much faster with FRI.